 CE #1: Agency Cost Savings

 Unit of Baseline Benchmark Outcome Benchmark

 Measurement Achieved?

-Total cost of task in dollars (decrease) Cost of task prior to implementation of the activity (in dollars) Expected cost of task after implementation of the activity (in dollars) Actual cost of task after implementation of the activity (in dollars) Outcome meets or exceeds the benchmark
+Total cost of task in Cost of task prior to Expected cost of Actual cost of task Outcome meets or

+dollars (decrease) implementation of task after after exceeds the

+the activity (in implementation of implementation of benchmark

+dollars) the activity (in the activity (in

+dollars) dollars)

-3 hours x \$19.37- current hourly rate per 13 recertification= \$755 0 residents x 13 hours x \$37-current hourly rate =\$0 0 residents x 13 hours x \$37-current hourly rate =\$0 This activity has proven to be effective as a cost-savings measure
+3 hours x \$16.04- current hourly rate per 13 recertification= \$626 0 residents x 13 hours x \$16.04- current hourly rate =\$0 0 residents x 13 hours x \$16.04- current hourly rate =\$0 This activity has proven to be effective as a cost-savings measure

+CE #2: Staff Time Savings

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-CE #2: Staff Time Savings Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Total time to Total amount of Expected amount of Actual amount of Outcome meets or complete the task staff time dedicated total staff time total staff time exceeds the to the task prior to dedicated to the dedicated to the benchmark
+Total time to Total amount of Expected amount of Actual amount of Outcome meets or

+complete the task staff time dedicated total staff time total staff time exceeds the

+in staff hours to the task prior to dedicated to the dedicated to the benchmark

-in staff hours implementation of task after task after
+(decrease) implementation of task after task after

-(decrease) the activity implementation of implementation of
+the activity implementation of implementation of

 the activity (in the activity (in

 hours) hours)

 3 hours per re- 0 hours 0 residents hours This activity has

 certification x 13 been proven

 residents=39 hours effective as a staff

 time-savings

 measure

 CE #3: Decrease in Error Rate of Task Execution Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Average error rate Average error rate Expected average Actual average error Outcome meets or in completing a task of task prior to error rate of task rate of task after exceeds the as a percentage implementation of after implementation of benchmark (decrease) the activity implementation of the activity (percentage) the activity (percentage) (percentage) 3% 0% 0% Benchmark met
+Average error rate Average error rate Expected average Actual average error Outcome meets or in completing a task of task prior to error rate of task rate of task after exceeds the as a percentage implementation of after implementation of benchmark (decrease) the activity implementation of the activity (percentage) the activity (percentage) (percentage) 3% 0% 0% Benchmark met rent changes lasting less than 30 days or income changes less than \$1,000.
+Thus, no changes to baselines or benchmarks are indicated.
+The activity is on schedule.